cherylhughey/React-Leaflet-map/README.txt

-Map demo for Geodata IT.
+Map demo for Geodata IT deployed on Netlify.